opencontainers/web/content/faq.md

 **14. What is the legal structure?**

-* The OCP will be run under the auspices of the Linux Foundation.
+* The OCI will be run under the auspices of the Linux Foundation.
 It is intended to be lightweight, with three layers of leadership: The Technical Leadership, a Technical Oversight Board, and the Linux Foundation itself.
-* The most important functions are done by the Technical Leadership of the project, who are the maintainers of OCP (described above).
+* The most important functions are done by the Technical Leadership of the project, who are the maintainers of OCI (described above).
 * There will be a technical oversight board (TOB), composed of vendor-neutral individuals who will provide oversight of the technical leadership and serve as a point of appeal.
 But, it is assumed that the technical leadership will do the right thing.
 We are not creating a structure for sponsors of the project to pay for the right to influence the technical direction of the  project.
 Influence comes through code contribution.
 * Finally most of administrative and fiduciary duties and responsibilities are provided by the Linux Foundation, including:
   * Normal fiduciary responsibilities associated with the board of any foundation (approving budgets, auditing financials, etc.).
   * Setting policies for trademark enforcement
-  * Appointing a director for OCP if necessary
+  * Appointing a director for OCI if necessary
   * Serving as a point of appeal if there are formal complaints about the TOB or technical leadership of the Projects failing to follow its established technical governance procedure

 **15. What are the responsibilities of the technical oversight board?**